kimbring2/dmlab_ctf/README.md

 At first, we are going run the Capture The Flag map as human playing mode.
 Try to follow the below intructions for that.

 ## 1. Check you can run the default environment
-You need to clone the official DeepMind Lab from https://github.com/deepmind/lab.

-Check that you can run one of human play example of DMLab.
+You need to clone the official DMLab from https://github.com/deepmind/lab.
+After that, run one of human play example of DMLab to check you can run the DMLab well.

-Copy Caputre the flag files.
+Next, copy Caputre the flag files to the DeepMind lab folder what you cloned.
+Please set the path as your own.
 ```
 $ sh map_copy_dmlab.sh [deepmind lab path]
 e.g $ sh map_copy_dmlab.sh /home/kimbring2/lab
 ```

-Run '**bazel run :game -- -l ctf_simple -s logToStdErr=true**' command from your DMLab root.
+Finally, you can run the Capture the Flag game using the '**bazel run :game -- -l ctf_simple -s logToStdErr=true**' command from your DMLab root.

 ## 2. PIP install
-Next, we need to run same environment from Python script.

-You need to install DMLab using PIP package of Python.
-Follow official intruction for that from https://github.com/deepmind/lab/blob/master/python/pip_package/README.md.
+It is possible that you run the the DMLab from Python script.
+Before, you should install the Python pacakge of DMLab.
+Follow [official intruction](https://github.com/deepmind/lab/blob/master/python/pip_package/README.md) to generate the install file for Python.
 Below is example command in my workspace.
 ```
 $ export PYTHON_BIN_PATH="/usr/bin/python3"
 $ bazel build -c opt --python_version=PY3 //python/pip_package:build_pip_package